Serhiy Taruta

-Serhii Olexiiovych Taruta (Сергій Олексійович Тарута; born 22 July 1955) is a Ukrainian politician and current member of the Ukrainian parliament, Ukrainian businessman, sometimes called an oligarch, founder of Industrial Union of Donbas, former President of FC Metalurh Donetsk, and the former governor of Donetsk Oblast.
+Serhii Olexiiovych Taruta (Сергій Олексійович Тарута; born 22 July 1955) is a Ukrainian politician and current member of the Ukrainian parliament, former businessman and founder of Industrial Union of Donbas, former President of FC Metalurh Donetsk, and the former governor of Donetsk Oblast.

 Biography

 Serhii Taruta was born in Mariupol in 1955 and was a successful cyclist in his youth; he later claimed that he rode an average of 120 kilometres a day.
 He studied at Pryazovskyi State Technical University before going on to work at the large Ukrainian metal plant, Azovstal.

 Business career

 In 1995, Serhii Taruta left Azovstal for "Azovintex", a foreign trade company he co-founded.
 In December, 1995 he was appointed the CEO of the Industrial Union of Donbass Corporation (ISD Corporation), which he co-founded.
 Between 2001 and 2014, Taruta served as the Chairman of the Board of ISD Corporation.

-According to Forbes magazine, he ranks among the richest people in the world, with his estimated wealth being over 2.7 billion US dollars (2008).
+According to Forbes magazine, he ranked among the richest people in the world, with his estimated wealth being over 2.7 billion US dollars (2008).